-I was a young mom.
-I went to work when most people were going to college.
+Through the organizing - I was a young mom at age 15 - I went to work when most people were going to college.
 My parents helped take care of my son and were part of my support network.

 I was lucky to have childcare whenever I needed it.